mohamadwehbe/ucheedApp/README.md

 3. migrate your database using : php artisan migrate --seed
 4. start the backend server : php artisan serve
 5. open new terminal and make sure you are in the ucheedApp directory not Laravel
-6. from The cheeApp directory go the ReactApp directory : cd ReactApp
+6. from The ucheedApp directory go the ReactApp directory : cd ReactApp
 7. start the server : npm start

 # Notice